 You will notice that the past participle (e.g., andato/a/i/e) is modified just as it would be in the passato prossimo.

-The Italian future perfect is used to talk about what will have happened at a point in the future.
+The Italian future perfect tense is used to talk about what may come to pass in the future.

 This is pretty straightforward, but the tense is also used in ways that might seem a bit stranger to English speakers.
 It can be used, for example, to speculate about past things:

 Avrà cambiato idea. — Perhaps he changed his mind.

 Note that there is no intent to talk about the future in that case.
 The way to say this in Italian without the future perfect is:

 Forse ha cambiato idea. — Perhaps he changed his mind.

 Similarly I could use it to speculate about my deluded or dense Neapolitan darling who somehow manages to misunderstand my perfect Italian WhatsApp missives about where and when to meet:

 Scrivo tanto bene in italiano, ma Raffaella non avrà imparato a leggere? — I write in perfect Italian, but Raffaella perhaps hasn’t learned to read?

 While the future perfect tense is part of standard Italian, most Italians tend to use other workarounds to avoid using it, especially in conversation.
 One such common alternative is: dopo + past infinitive, like in this example: